cloudtipss/docker-python-app/README.md

 - add Allowed hosts in settings.py file  in django_project folder ALLOWED_HOSTS = ['0.0.0.0']

+- Update the Secure Key in  SECRET_KEY if re-using the code form this example

 # Dockerise python Django Docker app

     cd django-docker